fearlesspandas/proto/ReadMe.txt

     - type-safe processing fundamentally requires different design paradigms to arrive at clean solutions

+--------High-Level Overview of Typical data flows---------- Typical is designed to easily build up stateful behavior in a clean encapsulated way without side effects.
+To do this, in general the process is to start with some initial dataset 'dat', run a calculation on it to produce new data, then encapsulate those results in an updated version of dat.
+Those results are then propagated forward to later calculations like so
+    dat ----some calc ----> dat2 ------some calc ----> dat3 ...
+Typical can verify at compile time for every calculation step all the data dependencies for that calculation are met.

+The programmer has two main jobs when using typical.
+Binding data to types, and defining the calculation functions.
+Those are discussed in more detail in the next section, and more complex examples can be found throughout this repo (see see Test.scala or KnapSack/Orders packages).

+It should be noted that because of how state encapsulation works, the way Typical builds state through the chaining described above, is immediately tail recursive in nature.
+In general this is a useful mental model to describe what a chain of Typical calculations is doing.
+Like tail recursion, Typicals calculations reduce to running the programmer-defined calculations on a previous iteration of data, then (possibly) updating some of that data in place.
+In further calculations down the chain, all other calculations will have be able to retrieve the updated data.

+The other piece of the puzzle Typical handles for us, is verifying whether we can actually execute a particular calculation on a given dataset.
+What that means is, loosely speaking, if we had a calculation defined as follows

+        dataset__A -----f:Calc_With_dependency_X ----> dataset_B

+Where we're transforming dataset_A into dataset_B through f, where f has a dependency on some data X.
+Suppose then we had a concrete dataset 'dat' which does not contain data for X. Then if somewhere in our application we try to invoke f on dat (either within a Typical calculation defining further data transformations, or outside of one such as an application entry point), we will get a compile time error.

 --------Getting Started---------------
 Typical uses 3 main structures to define it's calculations.